aquamatt/RedFlash/README.rst

 Some quick notes on gateways other than Clickatell:

+- Nexmo - fantastic service, and on the roadmap for a gateway class in RedFlash next

 - TMC (www.tmcsms.com - looks like cheap virtual numbers, but API is SOAP and outbound not so cheap with _from_ 5.9p / msg)
 - MessageMedia.
 Also appear to be SOAP only.
 Replies flagged to match outbound messages